What is climate change?

 That’s why we must act now.

 Some people might try to tell you that global warming is natural, or that the Earth is actually cooling.
 Or they might suggest there’s nothing we can do.
-But here’s what the science tells us:
+But here’s what the science tells us about climate change: